 A court order must be signed by a judge and must indicate that the law enforcement officer has made the proper showing required under the law.
-An order compels us to provide some types of information to the government.
-We do not provide law enforcement any content (such as text messages or emails) in response to an order.
+Court orders may compel us to provide certain types of information to the government.
+We do not provide law enforcement any content (such as text messages or emails) in response to a general order.

 General Orders.
-During the second half of 2021, we received 3,485 "general orders."
-We use the term "general order" to refer to any order that is not a wiretap order, a pen register order, a trap and trace order, or a warrant.
+During the second half of 2023, we received 3,549 "general orders."
+We use the term "general order" to refer to any order that is not a wiretap order, pen register order, trap and trace order, or warrant.
 We continue to see that many of these general orders require us to release the same basic types of information that could also be released pursuant to a subpoena.

 "Pen/Traps" and Wiretaps.
-We received 4,217 demands during the second half of 2021 that required us to provide access to data in real-time.
+We received 5,456 demands during the second half of 2023 that required us to provide access to data in real-time.
 These are commonly referred to as pen register orders, trap and trace orders, or wiretap orders, although an increasing number of these requests are now being captioned as warrants.
 A pen register order requires us to provide law enforcement with real-time access to phone numbers as they are dialed, while a trap and trace order compels us to provide law enforcement with real-time access to the phone numbers from incoming calls.

-We received 3,830 orders to assist with pen registers or trap and traces during the second half of 2021, although generally a single demand is issued to establish both a pen register and a trap and trace.
+We received 5,137 orders to assist with pen registers or trap and trace devices during the second half of 2023, although generally a single demand is issued to establish both a pen register and a trap and trace.
 Far less often, we are required to assist with wiretaps, where law enforcement accesses the content of a communication as it is taking place.
-We received 387 orders for wiretaps during the second half of 2021.
+We received 319 orders for wiretaps during the second half of 2023.